cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 Creating Article Views
 ======================

-Now that we have our data flowing to our model, and our application logic and flow defined by our controller, let's create a view for the index action we created above.
+Now that we have our data flowing from our model, and our application logic is defined by our controller, let's create a view for the index action we created above.

 CakePHP views are just presentation-flavored fragments that fit inside